 We joined this system on 8 April 2011.
 If you are looking for letters and documents from before that date, you contact email@example.com to request access.

 You can also send the request by post to:

 P.O.
 Box 8108 Dep.

 If you give your email address, we can send you the documents by email.
 In that case, it will normally not take more than three working days to be granted access.

 If your request is rejected, the UDI must state the legal authority on which the rejection is based.
 You must also be informed about your right to appeal and the deadline for appealing.

 The UDI will assess whether your appeal can be granted or whether to forward it to the Ministry that is the appeal body.
 If we uphold the rejection, we will prepare the case and forward it to the appropriate Ministry.

 The Ministry of Justice and Public Security is the appeal body for cases that fall under the Immigration Act.

-The Ministry of Children, Equality and Social Inclusion is the appeal body for cases that fall under the Norwegian Nationality Act.
+The Ministry of Education and Research is the appeal body for cases that fall under the Norwegian Nationality Act.